chriskrez/BrutusSSH/README.md

 - **time_window**: the time period in which every execution of the script will search for failed login attempts on the log file.
 Example: if time window equals "5" the script will search the last 5 minutes of the logs.
 This should match the time that the cron job will be repeated.
 - **threshold**: the number of failed login attempts which if exceeded the email will be send
+- **email_sender**: the sender of the email (an email you have access to)
-- **email_reciever**: the reciever of the email (should be the administrator of the server)
+- **email_reciever**: the reciever of the email (should be the administrator of the server, can be the same as **email_sender**)

-**Step 3**: Create a self-signed certificate and place the files `cert.pem` and `key.pem` into the folder of the project.

-**Step 4**: A docker-compose file is provided in order to run the email relay.
-While being on the folder of the project run the following command to run the container in the background.
+- **gmail_token**: this gmail token should be generated through your Google Account in order to actually send the email from the provided sender's account.
+Click [here](https://support.google.com/mail/answer/185833/sign-in-using-app-passwords?hl=en-GB) to learn how to generate your gmail token

+The command to run the script should be:

 ```
-docker-compose up --detach
+python3 emailAttack.py
 ```

-**Step 5**: Create a filter to your email client in order to prevent the mail to be sent to spam folder.
-The filter should check if the sender's address is `info@brutus.ml` and forward the email to inbox and not spam.

-**Step 6**: Create a cron job that will execute the python script.
+**Step 3**: Create a cron job that will execute the python script.
 Make sure to repeat the cron job at the same time period stated as _time_window_ on the emailDefaults.json.

+&#x2611; You should use **Python 3** to run the script!

+&#x2611; You might need to add **sudo** before the command to run the script as it needs access to the file **/var/log/auth.log**.
+To run the cron job you should designate this command to be passwordless through **/etc/sudoers** since the cron job cannot prompt for the password.

 <hr />